ivy-llc/ivy/docs/partial_source/deep_dive/2_superset_behaviour.rst

                  out: Optional[Tensor] = None) -> Tensor:
         return tf.nn.softplus(x)

-The simplest approach would be to implement :code:`softplus` in each Ivy backend as a simple composition.
+The simplest approach would be to implement :func:`softplus` in each Ivy backend as a simple composition.
 For example, a simple composition in the tensorflow backend would look like the following: